hrkim153/hrkim153.github.io/_pages/about.md

   </div>
 </div>

-To detect unpredictable and unusual patterns in real-world data, this project proposes new anomaly detection frameworks by reinterpreting existing deep learning mechanisms.
-The proposed frameworks can be applied to identify pathological features in X-rays, detect suspicious activities in surveillance footage, and uncover other types of anomalies.
+To detect unusual patterns in real-world scenarios, this project proposes new anomaly detection frameworks by reinterpreting existing deep learning mechanisms.
+The proposed frameworks can be applied to identify various abnormalities, such as pathological features in radiological images and suspicious activities in surveillance footage.

 <hr class="project-divider">